✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Check Eligibility

 • Solid Gold

-Solid gold jewellery is one of the most elegant pieces of ornament.
-It is entirely made from gold with no other added metals.
+Solid gold jewellery is entirely made from gold with no other added metals.
 However, jewellers use gold in 22K, 14K or lower as they are harder and more durable.

-The gold alloys can comprise rose, white, or yellow variants to create exclusive looks.
-The cost of solid gold generally depends on the quality and purity of the gold, as mentioned above.
+Gold alloys may comprise rose, white, or yellow variants to create exclusive looks.
+The cost of solid gold generally depends on the quality and purity of the gold.

 • 24K Gold